 Our Mission and Vision

-The mission of the Kinesiology Program is to prepare competent life-long learners and advance our discipline by providing experiential learning, conducting innovative discovery, and facilitating assessment of community in health, wellness, and human performance.
+The mission of the Kinesiology Program is to prepare competent life-long learners and advance our discipline by providing experiential learning, conducting innovative discovery, and facilitating assessment of a community in health, wellness, and human performance.

 By 2025, the Department of Kinesiology aspires to be nationally recognized for expert faculty who create a transformative environment of community outreach, service learning, and internship experiences that empowers students and impacts our understanding and application of health and human performance.
 More information is available in our Kinesiology Department 2020-2025 Strategic Plan.

 The Kinesiology curriculum prepares undergraduate students with the skills necessary to enter professional occupations in the multi-faceted human movement industry.
 Additionally, it provides students with the knowledge base, experiences, and preparation for admission to graduate and health profession educational programs.
 The Kinesiology curriculum strives to mentor and prepare students who plan to engage in careers in the fitness and wellness industry, health sciences and research.
 The climate of the Kinesiology program promotes inclusivity, intellectual inquiry, and service to Jacksonville University, the Jacksonville, Florida community, the region, and the profession.
 The Kinesiology curriculum is engaging and challenging.
 The faculty provide an environment that promotes incorporation of a theoretical knowledge base and applications of that knowledge to meaningful real-life situations, including acquisition of skills needed for assessment of health status, movement efficiency, injury prevention and optimal performance outcomes.

 The Kinesiology Program is dedicated to developing and mentoring lifelong learners committed to personal and professional growth, ethics, and excellence.
 The professional climate of the program promotes the following: